guaguila/Terraform-LABPRG-2004/README.md

 # Introduction

-These files contain the necessary code to configure the gRPC dial-out subscriptions on the LABPRG-2004 for CLive 2024.
+This repository contains the necessary code to configure the gRPC dial-out subscriptions automatically on the spine switch for LABPRG-2004 for CLive 2024.

 ```markdown
 # Terraform Configurations